-hold members and influential community members (Cheema, Khwaja, Naseer, and Shapiro 2012b).
+as well as ways of alleviating these constraints.
+We interviewed male and female household members and influential community members (Cheema, Khwaja, Naseer, and Shapiro 2012b).
 This exercise informed a small subsequent pilot study, which evaluated the impact of two interventions (Cheema, Khwaja, Naseer, Shapiro, et al. 2013): (a) women's engagement in villages without a training center through meetings that stressed the training's usefulness and discussed ways to manage household concerns; and (b) combining women's engagement with village-based training to test the additional effect of alleviating distance-related barriers.
 The pilot and field visits highlighted five primary constraints to resolve: distance, money, information, societal concerns, and safe and reliable transportation.
 Each of these constraints were then directly addressed through the following program variants designed in partnership with training providers and PSDF:

 Distance - Given the importance of distance, a subset of program villages were randomly selected to house a training center in the village itself.
 As a result, households in these villages were, on average, closer to their training center than households in other villages: the median travel distance for trainees in villages with and without a training center was 1.1 km and 9.25 km, respectively.
-We will refer the latter as outside-of-village training villages.
+We will refer to the former sample villages as village-based training (VBT) villages and the latter as outside-village training.